-This report includes forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-These statements relate to analyses and other information which are based on forecasts of future results and estimates of amounts that are not yet determinable.
+This Form 10-Q includes forward-looking statements.
+Forward-looking statements are neither historical facts nor assurances of future performance.
+Instead, these forward-looking statements relate to analyses and other information that are based on beliefs, expectations, assumptions, and forecasts of future results and estimates of amounts that are not yet determinable.
+These statements also relate to our prospects, future developments, product candidates, and business strategies.

-These statements also relate to our future prospects, developments, and business strategies.
-These forward-looking statements are identified by their use of terms and phrases such as "anticipate," "believe," "could," "estimate," "expect," "intend," "may," "plan," "predict," "project," "will," and other similar terms and phrases, including references to assumptions.
+These forward-looking statements are identified by their use of terms and phrases, such as "anticipate," "believe," "could," "estimate," "expect," "intend," "may," "plan," "predict," "project," "will," and other similar terms and phrases, including references to assumptions.
 These statements are contained in the "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Risk Factors" sections, as well as the notes to our financial statements and other sections of this report.

-These forward-looking statements involve known and unknown risks, uncertainties, and other factors that may cause actual results to be materially different from those contemplated by our forward-looking statements.
-These known and unknown risks, uncertainties, and other factors are described in detail in the "Risk Factors" section and in other sections of this report and our Annual Report on Form 10-K for the year ended December 31, 2020 filed with the Securities and Exchange Commission (SEC) on March 1, 2021, as updated and/or supplemented in subsequent filings with the SEC.
+We may not actually achieve the plans, intentions, or expectations disclosed in our forward-looking statements, and investors should not place undue reliance on our forward-looking statements.
+Additionally, these forward-looking statements involve known and unknown risks, uncertainties, and other factors that may cause actual results to be materially different from those contemplated by our forward-looking statements.
+These known and unknown risks, uncertainties, and other factors are described in detail in the "Risk Factors" section and in other sections of this report and our Annual Report on Form 10-K for the year ended December 31, 2021 filed with the Securities and Exchange Commission (SEC) on February 28, 2022, as supplemented by our Quarterly Report on Form 10-Q for the quarter ended March 31, 2022, and as updated and/or supplemented in subsequent filings with the SEC.
 Except as required by law, we disclaim any intention or obligation to update or revise any forward-looking statements, whether as a result of new information, future events, or otherwise.